surfliner/surfliner-mirror/starlight/README.md

 See the [`docker-compose` CLI
 reference](https://docs.docker.com/compose/reference/overview/) for more on commands.

+### Sample data and admin account
+The `docker-compose` enviroment automatically generates an admin user and loads a sample exhibit.
+The admin user has the email address `admin@localhost` and the password `testing` (although you typically won’t be asked for the password).
+This user and exhibit will also exist on the review deployments in GitLab.

 #### Persisting Data during Docker development
 The docker entrypoint script will read an environment variable named `DATABASE_COMMAND` that allows you to determine what database rake commands are